 Keep soil healthy.

-Plant grass or some type of ground cover.
-Dead plant product will decay in the ground and enrich the soil.
-Ensure your plants can prosper in the shade and that their roots do not compete with the tree.
+- Plant yard or some kind of ground cover.
+Dead plant material will decay in the ground and enhance the soil.
+Make certain your plants can grow in the shade and that their roots do not compete with the tree.

 Sandyford (Irish: Áth an Ghainimh) is a suburb of Dublin, located in Dún Laoghaire–Rathdown, Ireland.